-adjudicated, at the time the derivative application is adjudicated and at the time of the derivative applicant's subsequent admission to the United States.139 For spouses, stepparents, and stepchildren, the familial relationship need not exist at the time the T-1 application is filed, but must exist at the time the T-1 application is adjudicated, at the time the derivative is filed, at the time the derivative's application is adjudicated, and if the family member is abroad, at the time the family member enters the United States.
-These requirements are subject to age-out protections listed in 8 CFR § 214.11(k)(5).
+Except for relationships based on marriage (spouse, stepparent, stepchild), the familial relationship must exist at the time the principal applicant files her T visa application, and must continue to exist at the time the derivative applicant files her application, at the time the principal T-1 application is adjudicated, at the time the derivative application is adjudicated and at the time of the derivative applicant's subsequent admission to the United States.
+109 For spouses, stepparents, and stepchildren, the familial relationship need not exist at the time the T-1 application is filed, but must exist at the time the T-1 application is adjudicated, at the time the derivative is filed, at the time the derivative's application is adjudicated, and if the family member is abroad, at the time the family member enters the United States.
+These requirements are subject to age-out protections listed in 8 CFR § 214.211(e).
 To apply for a derivate T visa, the family member must submit a Form I-914, Supplement A, Application for Immediate Family Member of T-1 Recipient.
-A family member's application for a derivative T visa may be filed at the same time as the applicant's application or at a later time.140 If your client gets married or divorced while preparing their T-1 application or while their T-1 application is pending, please contact your NIJC point of contact immediately to assess derivative eligibility.
+A family member's application for a derivative T visa may be filed at the same time as the applicant's application or at a later time.
+110 If your client gets married or divorced while preparing their T-1 application or while their T-1 application is pending, please contact your NIJC point of contact immediately to assess derivative eligibility.

-Additional family members may be eligible to apply if they face a present danger of retaliation as a result of the principal applicant's escape from their trafficking or cooperation with law enforcement.141 Prior to placing a case with pro bono attorneys, NIJC screens for eligibility for derivative family members.
+Additional family members may be eligible to apply if they face a present danger of retaliation as a result of the principal applicant's escape from their trafficking or cooperation with law enforcement.
+Prior to placing a case with pro bono attorneys, NIJC screens for eligibility for derivative family members.
 Please consult with your NIJC contact if your client expresses a fear that their family member would face retaliation.